 “People should be very concerned,” said Dr. John Swartzberg, clinical professor emeritus of infectious diseases and vaccinology at UC Berkeley’s School of Public Health.
 “If you’re talking about a large crowd of people and no social distancing while singing, talking and yelling, that’s a lot of virus being thrown out in the air.”

 The delta variant, which has been the primary strain found in the Bay Area’s recent COVID-19 surge, is twice as transmissible as the previous COVID-19 variants, according to the Centers for Disease Control and Prevention.
 Experts agree that being outdoors is safer than being indoors, but outbreaks across the U.S. can already be traced back to outdoor events that gather large unmasked crowds.
 Most recently, 178 cases have been connected to the Sturgis Motorcycle Rally in South Dakota in early August.
-Cases are now climbing in the state, where about 56% of people are vaccinated.
+Cases are now climbing in the state, where about 56 percent of people are vaccinated.

 “Being outdoors obviates the issues of small droplets remaining suspended in the air, which happens indoors.
 But droplet transmission doesn’t go away.
 That requires masks and vaccination,” said Dr. George Rutherford, an infectious disease expert with UCSF.